 Day and time: Eight weeks on Wednesdays, 9-10 a.m., Sept.
-21-Nov.
-30.
+20-Nov.
+15 (no meeting on Oct.
+11)

 Learning Objectives: At the conclusion of the class, students will understand the process of interviewing one or more sources and writing a publishable news story on a biomedical research or health topic; understand the daily interactions between the local and national media and a medical center such as Vanderbilt that seeks to influence both public health and its national reputation via media relations; and understand the key role of social media in the modern media environment.
 Students will also have the opportunity to become more skilled at being interviewed and accurately conveying information, even in a challenging environment.
 Additionally, the students will have an understanding of some of the key differences in professional assumptions between media professionals and science professionals.